lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 ## Introducing the Transformer Class

-In part 1, the [`TransactionListViewController`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionListViewController.swift) implemented a function named `transformFromTwoSources`.
+In the last article, the [`TransactionListViewController`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionListViewController.swift) implemented a function named `transformFromTwoSources`.
 I have moved the implementation of this function to a class, `TransactionListTwoSourceTransformer`.

 The viewController now looks like this: